 - All employees have easy access to correct information about wilderness and their role in its management. - Employees embrace the opportunity to learn and share information about wilderness.
-They know where to find information for themselves, and where to direct others for additional information. - All employees welcome a wide variety of people to experience wilderness directly or indirectly. - Each work group provides their contacts with information in varied formats and levels of detail. - Park employees integrate wilderness stewardship into their jobs and communicate that with coworkers and visitors. - Visitors and staff recognize and endorse the characteristics of wilderness that call for human restraint, self-reliance, and personal responsibility, and make informed choices regarding their use of, support for, and work in wilderness.
+They know where to find information for themselves, and where to direct others for additional information. - All employees welcome a wide variety of people to experience wilderness directly or indirectly. - Each work group provides their contacts with information in varied formats and levels of detail. - Employees of the parks integrate wilderness stewardship into their jobs and communicate that with coworkers and visitors. - Visitors and staff recognize and endorse the characteristics of wilderness that call for human restraint, self-reliance, and personal responsibility, and make informed choices regarding their use of, support for, and work in wilderness. - Visitors and staff have an increased understanding of issues affecting wilderness, in particular, aspects of climate change.